EK Draconis: Observations

 EK Draconis rotates rapidly for a G-type star, with an equatorial rotation period of about 2.5–2.8 days and a projected rotational velocity of 16.4 km/s.
 The star exhibits significant differential rotation, with shear rates varying between 0.19 and 0.38 rad/d across observational epochs, leading to laptimes (the time for the equator to lap the poles) of 16–48 days.
 Its inclination angle is approximately 60°.

 The star's magnetic field is strong and dynamic, with average strengths ranging from 58 to 92 G over multi-year observations.
 It features a predominantly toroidal and axisymmetric field, with poloidal components that are often non-axisymmetric.
 No polarity reversals have been detected, but the field evolves over months, transitioning between toroidal-dominant and balanced poloidal-toroidal configurations.
 Surface features include large starspots at intermediate latitudes (40°–70°) and occasional polar spots, contributing to its variability as a BY Draconis variable star.
 Chromospheric activity is high, with indicators like the Ca II H&K S-index averaging 0.644 and log R'HK of -4.08.
 The Rossby number is approximately 0.2, indicating strong convective dynamo action influenced by rotation.

 EK Draconis has been extensively studied as a proxy for the young Sun due to its age and solar-like properties.
 In April 2020, astronomers observed a superflare using NASA's Transiting Exoplanet Survey Satellite (TESS) and the Kyoto University's SEIMEI Telescope, followed by a massive coronal mass ejection (CME).
 The superflare was tens to hundreds of times more energetic than typical solar flares, and the subsequent CME expelled plasma with a mass in the quadrillions of kilograms—over 10 times larger than the most massive known solar CMEs.
 The ejecta traveled at speeds up to 500 km/s (about 1 million mph).
 This event, the first optical spectroscopic detection of a supermassive filament eruption on a Sun-like star, suggests that such phenomena were more common in the Sun's youth and could have influenced the atmospheres of early Solar System planets, such as stripping gas from proto-Mars.

 Multi-wavelength campaigns, including observations in 2021–2023, have further documented prominence eruptions associated with superflares, enhancing understanding of stellar space weather.
 Magnetic field mapping using instruments like ESPaDOnS and NARVAL from 2006 to 2012 has revealed the star's complex dynamo processes.

-Significance

-As a young Sun analog, EK Draconis provides insights into the Sun’s behavior ~4.5 billion years ago.
-Its rapid rotation and magnetic activity suggest the early Sun produced similar superflares and CMEs, potentially affecting the atmospheres of early Earth and Mars.
-The 2020 CME observation highlights implications for planetary habitability in young stellar systems.